-Iowa Code § 96.6-2 provides:
+Iowa Code section 96.6(2) provides:

 2. Initial determination.
-A representative designated by the director shall promptly notify all interested parties to the claim of its filing, and the parties have ten days from the date of mailing the notice of the filing of the claim by ordinary mail to the last known address to protest payment of benefits to the claimant.
+A representative designated by the director shall promptly notify all interested parties to the claim of its filing, and the parties have ten days from the date of issuing the notice of the filing of the claim to protest payment of benefits to the claimant.
+All interested parties shall select a format as specified by the department to receive such notifications.
 The representative shall promptly examine the claim and any protest, take the initiative to ascertain relevant information concerning the claim, and, on the basis of the facts found by the representative, shall determine whether or not the claim is valid, the week with respect to which benefits shall commence, the weekly benefit amount payable and its maximum duration, and whether any disqualification shall be imposed.
 The claimant has the burden of proving that the claimant meets the basic eligibility conditions of section 96.4.
-The employer has the burden of proving that the claimant is disgualified for benefits pursuant to section 96.5. except as provided by this subsection.
-The claimant has the initial burden to produce evidence showing that the claimant is not disgualified for benefits in cases involving section 96.5, subsection 10, and has the burden of proving that a voluntary guit pursuant to section 96.5, subsection 1, was for good cause attributable to the employer and that the claimant is not disgualified for benefits in cases involving section 96.5, subsection 1, paragraphs "a" through "h".
-Unless the claimant or other interested party, after notification or within ten calendar days after notification was mailed to the claimant's last known address, files an appeal from the decision, the decision is final and benefits shall be paid or denied in accordance with the decision.
+The employer has the burden of proving that the claimant is disqualified for benefits pursuant to section 96.5, except as provided by this subsection.
+The claimant has the initial burden to produce evidence showing that the claimant is not disqualified for benefits in cases involving section 96.5, subsections 10 and 11, and has the burden of proving that a voluntary quit pursuant to section 96.5, subsection 1, was for good cause attributable to the employer and that the claimant is not disqualified for benefits in cases involving section 96.5, subsection 1, paragraphs "a" through "h".
+Unless the claimant or other interested party, after notification or within ten calendar days after notification was issued. files an appeal from the decision, the decision is final and benefits shall be paid or denied in accordance with the decision.
 If an administrative law judge affirms a decision of the representative, or the appeal board affirms a decision of the administrative law judge allowing benefits, the benefits shall be paid regardless of any appeal which is thereafter taken, but if the decision is finally reversed, no employer's account shall be charged with benefits so paid and this relief from charges shall apply to both contributory and reimbursable employers, notwithstanding section 96.8, subsection 5.

 The claimant did not have an opportunity to appeal the fact-finder's decision because the decision was not received.
 Without notice of a disqualification, no meaningful opportunity for appeal exists.
 See Smith v.
 Iowa Employment Security Commission, 212 N.W.2d 471, 472 (Iowa 1973).
-The claimant timely appealed the overpayment decision, which was the first notice of disqualification.
+The claimant timely appealed the overpayment decisions, which was the first notice of disqualification.
 Therefore, the appeal shall be accepted as timely.

-For the reasons that follow, the administrative law judge concludes claimant did not decline an offer of work but was not available for work.
+For the reasons that follow, the administrative law judge concludes the claimant declined an offer of work because he was not available.

-Iowa Code § 96.5-3-a provides:
+Iowa Code section 96.5(3)a provides: